nickjj/ansible-docker/README.md

 - Install Docker (editions, channels and version pinning are all supported)
 - Install Docker Compose
 - Manage login credentials for 1 or more public or private Docker registries
-- Set up 1 or more users to run Docker without needing root access
+- Configure 1 or more users to run Docker without needing root access
 - Configure a cron job to run Docker clean up commands
 - Configure the Docker daemon's options and environment variables